Definition of Disaggregated Storage

 -

-traditional systems often means adding entire servers
+Scaling resources in traditional systems often means

-needed.
-Disaggregated storage allows for independent
+compute capacity is needed.
+Disaggregated storage allows

-scaling of storage and compute resources.
+for independent scaling of storage and compute

 -

-Resource Utilization: Traditional
+Resource Utilization:

-systems can lead to underutilized resources as storage
+Traditional systems can lead to underutilized resources

-Disaggregated storage optimizes resource utilization by
+server.
+Disaggregated storage optimizes resource

-allowing more flexible allocation.
+utilization by allowing more flexible allocation.

 -

-Cost Efficiency: Traditional systems
+Cost Efficiency:

-may require overprovisioning to meet peak demands
+Traditional systems may require overprovisioning to meet

-leading to higher costs.
-Disaggregated storage reduces
+peak demands leading to higher costs.
+Disaggregated

-the need for overprovisioning by enabling more precise
+storage reduces the need for overprovisioning by

 -

-traditional systems can be complex and inefficient
+Managing storage in traditional systems can be complex

-especially as the number of servers increases.
+and inefficient especially as the number of servers

-Disaggregated storage simplifies management by
+increases.
+Disaggregated storage simplifies management

-centralizing storage resources and making them
+by centralizing storage resources and making them

 accessible over a network.